rafket/pam_duress/README.md

 ### Adding a user-password combination

 Each user can have as many duress passwords as he/she wants, and each one with a different script to be run on startup.
-Each user/password combination is concatinated and the SHA256 of this user-password concatination is written in `/usr/share/duress/hashes`.
+Each user/password combination is concatenated and the SHA256 of this user-password concatenation is written in `/usr/share/duress/hashes`.
 The structure of this file is a hash in hexadecimal format per line.
 I will write a script to automatically make entries on this file but for now you can do it manually by obtaining the hash using `echo -n 'yourusernameandpassword' | sha256sum`.

 ### Creating a script